HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

-The add immediate left instruction loads a 22-bit immediate value padded with zeroes on the right left aligned to the general register "r" and place the result in general reister zero.
+The add immediate left instruction loads a 22-bit immediate value padded with zeroes on the right left aligned to the general register "r" and place the result in general register zero.
 Any potential overflows are ignored.

 #### Operation